 We are honored to have been chosen by Exocast as the "hottest" planet of 2018, as decided by exoplanet enthusiasts on Twitter.
-Our road to victory was covered in a recent article in the Ohio State student newspaper.
+Our road to victory was covered on their podcast as well as a recent article in the Ohio State student newspaper.

 The Guardian: Kelt-9b: astronomers discover hottest known giant planet

 Scientific American: Feeling Hot, Hot, Hot: Astronomers Discover a Giant Planet Hotter Than Most Stars